melofton/FCR-GLM-metrics/README.md

 ## Results
 This folder includes all the figures created by the R scripts.
 Their numbering matches the Figure captions in the manuscript including the figures in the Supporting information.

+## Notes
+Not sure why I can't log into the Docker using either Quinn's username or mine; have to use default rstudio one?
+Does this mean I am not running the flare/rocker container?

+Get the following error when try to run GLM-AED: error while loading shared libraries: libnetcdf.so.15: cannot open shared object file: No such file or directory

+Will try to ask Quinn tmrw, if not will ask Kamilla